-What is Woodlane aiming to achieve through its curriculum
+What is Woodlane aiming to achieve through its curriculum?

-- To provide an outstanding education, which is personalised to the need of each pupil. - To provide a calm, learning focused environment, which is safe, caring and nurturing. - To provide a holistic education, which incorporates guidance and strategies from support agency partnerships e.g. speech and language therapists, occupational therapists etc. - To increase resilience and develop pupils' ability to self-regulate. - To ensure Woodlane values are at the heart of learning.
+- To provide an outstanding education, which is personalised to the need of each pupil. - To provide a calm, learning focused environment, which is safe, caring and nurturing. - To provide a holistic education, which incorporates guidance and strategies from support agency partnerships e.g. speech and language therapists, occupational therapists etc. - To increase resilience and develop pupils' ability to self-regulate. - To ensure Woodlane values are at the heart of learning, these include:

-Honesty Independence Effort Aspiration Resilience Achievement Respect Kindness Tolerance
+Kindness Tolerance Honesty Independence Effort Aspiration Resilience Achievement Respect

-- To develop pupils' essential life skills, developing their knowledge and the 'cultural capital' they need to succeed in life (personal development). - To promote physical and emotional well-being. - To prepare pupils for the next stage of their education. - To ensure all pupils leave Woodlane with outcomes that reflect the best of their ability.
+- To develop pupils' essential life skills, developing their knowledge and the 'cultural capital' they need to succeed in life (personal development). - To promote physical and emotional well-being. - To prepare pupils for the next stage of their education. - To ensure all pupils leave Woodlane with outcomes that reflect the best of their ability. - To ensure that all pupils receive an education that is in line with the statutory guidance outlined in the SEND Code of Practice 0-25.